Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: Scripts for some data analysis and fitting tasks

 \subsubsection{Gnuplot}

-The plot below shows the result of acting with this gnuplot script on a the data in \texttt{http://physics.ucsc.edu/\textasciitilde{}peter/bad-honnef/data.HW3}.
+The plot shows the result of acting with this gnuplot script on the data in \href{http://young.physics.ucsc.edu/bad-honnef/data.HW3} {\texttt{\underline{http://young.physics.ucsc.edu/bad-honnef/data.HW3}}}.
 The results agree with those of the other scripts.